dietic/personal-cfo-v2/.github/instructions/personal-cfo-instructions.md.instructions.md

 Everything screen has to have their messages in locales.
 (THIS HAS TO BE MADE EVERY TIME A COMPONENT IS MADE) Everything screen has to have their messages in locales.
 (THIS HAS TO BE MADE EVERY TIME A COMPONENT IS MADE)

+Every time you're about to implement a new module read the instructions and re-read the module specific section of instructions.
+Every time you're about to implement a new module read the instructions and re-read the module specific section of instructions.
+Every time you're about to implement a new module read the instructions and re-read the module specific section of instructions.
+Every time you're about to implement a new module read the instructions and re-read the module specific section of instructions.
+Every time you're about to implement a new module read the instructions and re-read the module specific section of instructions.

 ## Notes & Non-Negotiables

 - Use **shadcn/ui** and theme tokens app-wide; no raw `text-white`, `bg-gray-*`, etc.